Aortic valve prolapse; Aortic insufficiency; Heart valve - aortic regurgitation; Valvular disease - aortic regurgitation; AI - aortic insufficiency

-Aortic insufficiency is a heart valve disease in which the aortic valve does not close tightly.
+Aortic regurgitation is a heart valve disease in which the aortic valve does not close tightly.
 This allows blood to flow from the aorta (the largest blood vessel) into the left ventricle (a chamber of the heart).

 Aortic insufficiency is most common in men between the ages of 30 and 60.